Closing the Kidney Care Gap in Hispanic and Latino Communities

 Delivering culturally competent care that builds trust and strengthens outcomes.

 Programs nationwide are showing how culturally tailored kidney care can improve equity.
-For example, Northwestern Medicine’s Hispanic Kidney Transplant Program (HKTP) provides culturally and linguistically competent care to Hispanic/Latinx patients and their families seeking evaluations for kidney transplants, leading to a 74% increase of Hispanics receiving living donor kidney transplants.
+For example, Northwestern Medicine’s Hispanic Kidney Transplant Program (HKTP) provides culturally and linguistically competent care to patients and their families seeking evaluations for kidney transplants, leading to a 74% increase of Hispanics and Latino Americans receiving living donor kidney transplants.

-Kidney dialysis providers in the Northwest and across the United States are adopting similar approaches to ensure that high-quality kidney care is both inclusive and accessible.
+Dialysis providers in the Northwest and across the United States are adopting similar approaches to ensure that high-quality kidney care is inclusive and accessible.

 Comments